algolia/docsearch-scraper/README.md

 This parameter is optional and is set to `0`s by default.

+### `use_anchors`

+The `use_anchors` is need to be set to True for javascript doc when the hash is used to route the query.
+Internally this will disable the canonicalize feature that is removing the hash from the url.

+This parameter is optional and is set to False by default.

 ## Test the UX/UI with the playground

 To test it live, you can use the following HTML page: